jonbarrow/CemUI/README.md

 A small launcher for the Cemu WiiU emulator made with Electron

 ## What is it?
-CemuManager is a small fan-project aimed as practice for me in developing Electron apps.
-CemuManager is a small launcher "hub" for your Cemu games, allowing you to launch games in Cemu from the application.
+CemuManager is a small launcher "hub" that stores your Cemu games in a nice easy-to-access fashion.

-## Goals
-Getting the thing fully working.
-A lot of planned, and suggested, features are not yet implemented.
-It is nowhere near done.
-Eventually I'd like to expand CemuManager to support multiple WiiU emulators, and evetually for it to become an all-in-one launcher for all emulators.
+**IMPORTANT:** CemuManager is still in heavy development and may be unstable.
+There are many features planned.
+### Planned featured include
+- Multiple emulator support
+- "Big-picture" type mode that can be used with a controller
+- All hail the dark theme

 ## Installation & Running for public versions
 - Download the latest release
 - Extract

-To run Cemu-Manager, simply run `CemuManager.exe`
+To run CemuManager, simply run `CemuManager.exe`

 ## Installation & Running for developer versions
 - Clone the repo
 - Install npm and node
 - run `install.bat`

+To run CemuManager, simply run `run.bat`

 ## Building from source
 - Clone the repo